truenas/middleware/docs/userguide/index.rst

 capacity.
 The log device **should be mirrored on a ZFSv15 pool because if one of the log devices fails, the pool is unrecoverable** and the pool must be recreated and the data restored from a backup.
 The log device does not need to be mirrored on a ZFSv28 pool as the system will revert to using the ZIL if the log device fails and only the data in the device which had not been written to the pool will be lost (typically the last few seconds of writes).
-You can replace the lost log device in the View Volumes → Volume Status screen.
+You can replace the lost log device in the :menuselection:`View Volumes --> Volume Status` screen.
 Note that a dedicated log device can not be shared between ZFS pools and that the same device cannot hold both a log and a cache device.

 `L2ARC <https://blogs.oracle.com/brendan/entry/test>`_
 **:** ZFS uses a RAM cache to reduce read latency.
 If an SSD is dedicated as a cache device, it is known as an L2ARC and ZFS uses it to store more reads which